Falmer: Governance

 At a local level Falmer is governed by Falmer Parish Council.
 Its responsibilities include footpaths, street lighting, playgrounds and minor planning applications.
 The parish council has five seats.

 The next level of government is the district council.
 The parish of Falmer lies within the Kingston ward of Lewes District Council, which returns a single seat to the council.
-The election on 7 May 2015 elected a Liberal Democrat.

 East Sussex County Council is the next tier of government, for which Falmer is within the Newhaven and Ouse Valley West division, with responsibility for Education, Libraries, Social Services, Civil Registration, Trading Standards and Transport.
 Elections for the County Council are held every four years.
-The Liberal Democrat Carla Butler was elected in the 2013 election.

-The UK Parliament constituency for Falmer is Lewes.
-The Conservative Maria Caulfield, a local nurse, was elected in 2015 defeating the incumbent Liberal Democrat Norman Baker who was the constituency MP from 1997.

-Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.
+Falmer is represented in the UK Parliament by the Lewes constituency.
+The current serving MP is the Liberal Democrat James MacCleary who won the seat in the 2024 general election.

 Sport

 Lewes Priory Cricket Club play some home games in Falmer and have Sussex and Brighton universities students and staff as members.